Copyright © Michael Richmond.

 This work is licensed under a Creative Commons License.

-Here's a somewhat more sophisticated map showing potential energy -- electric potential energy in this case -- as a function of position on a table.
+Here's a somewhat more sophisticated map showing potential energy -- electric potential energy in this case -- as a function of position on a piece of paper.

 Q: What is the change in potential energy